-Goal of the cover letter greeting: Start off on a friendly but professional note by making a direct personal connection with the employer.
+The goal of a cover letter greeting is to start off on a friendly but professional note by making a direct personal connection with the employer.

 Cover letter introduction

-The first paragraph of your letter should make a compelling non-cliched pitch, hitting the right notes and using the right tone.
-You need to introduce yourself, identify the job you’re seeking and highlight the foremost reason(s) you’re qualified.
+The first paragraph of your letter should make a compelling and non-cliched pitch, hitting the right notes and using the right tone.
+You should introduce yourself, identify the job you’re seeking, and highlight the foremost reason(s) you’re qualified.

 You want to get readers’ attention from the start, giving them no excuse to stop reading.
 Your intro should use lively language, never bland clichés or meaningless “fluff.”

-Goal of the cover letter introduction: Intrigue hiring managers with an attention-grabbing preview of your qualifications that motivates them to read more.
+The goal of the cover letter introduction is to intrigue hiring managers with an attention-grabbing preview of your qualifications that motivates them to read more.

-The “meat and potatoes” of your pitch belongs in the central two or three paragraphs of your letter.
-Here you must make a convincing case that you are the right person for the job.
+The middle paragraphs of cover letters contain the “meat and potatoes” of your pitch.
+Here, you must make a convincing case that you are the right person for the job.

-Work experience is key, so you want to review the relevant jobs you’ve held in the past.
-And don’t just say where you worked or for how long, but be specific about some of your accomplishments at those jobs.
+Work experience is key, so review the relevant jobs you’ve held in the past.
+Don’t just say where you worked or for how long, but be specific about your major accomplishments at those jobs.

 Use facts and figures where possible to quantify your achievements, and use anecdotes to describe how you faced and overcame specific challenges.

-Aim of the cover letter body: Make a convincing case for being hired by highlighting your most relevant accomplishments in a relatable way
+The goal of the cover letter body is to make a convincing case for being hired by highlighting your most relevant accomplishments in a relatable way.

-If you have a relevant university degree, certifications in this field or any special skills, you can also mention them in the body of your letter.
+If you have a relevant university degree, certifications in the field, or any special skills, you can also mention them in the body of your letter.

-And if you’re aware of any special needs or challenges your prospective employer faces, you may wish to describe how you can help address those.
-If you can say anything specific about the firm you’re targeting, that can be a helpful way of proving that this isn’t some generic letter that you’re sending to 50 other law firms.
+Additionally, if you’re aware of any special needs or challenges your prospective employer faces, you may wish to describe how you can help address them.
+If you can say anything specific about the firm you’re targeting, that can be a helpful way of proving that this isn’t a generic letter that you’re sending to 50 other law firms.

-You might close with a brief summary of your qualifications, and perhaps a thank you for the recruiter’s time.
-But you should also issue some kind of call to action, typically by suggesting that you are eager to hear back about setting up an interview.
+You might close with a brief summary of your qualifications and perhaps a thank you for the recruiter’s time.
+You should also issue some kind of call to action, typically by suggesting that you are eager to hear back about setting up an interview.